Kim Schilling, Director, Animals for Awareness

 Like deer and rabbits, ferrets are “crepuscular,” which means they’re most active at dust and dawn.
 Given their own way, ferrets will happily snooze away 18 to 20 hours of the day, waking only to greet you in anticipation of playtime.
 This schedule adaptability makes ferrets wonderful pets for people who work odd hours.

-And while people who decide to add a cat or a dog to the family have to consider such attributes as breed and size, ferret owners need only worry about temperament.
-Although angora (long-haired) ferrets are just beginning to enter the pet trade, domestic ferrets are all the same “breed”—only color and personality distinguishes them from one another.
+And while people who decide to add a cat or a dog to the family often consider such attributes as breed and size, ferret owners need only worry about temperament.
+Domestic ferrets are all the same “breed”—only color and personality distinguishes them from one another.

 Ferrets and the Family

-As with many small animals, ferrets and very young children don’t often mix.
-Most children possess a unique ability to activate the hyper switch in living, breathing creatures.
-In ferrets, this may lead to anxiety, rough play or fear-biting and general squirminess.
+As with many small animals, ferrets and very young children often don’t mix.
+For ferrets, young children may lead to anxiety, rough play or fear-biting.
 Due to their small size, ferrets run a high risk of being crawled on, dropped or stepped on.
 Any interaction between ferrets and children should be supervised by a ferret-knowledgeable adult.
 And while many ferrets are relinquished to shelters due to the birth of a new human baby, it doesn’t have to happen.
 Ferrets are no more dangerous than a dog or cat to a baby, but like all animals, ferrets can be unpredictable.
 In addition, a baby or small child can easily harm a pet, which could also provoke the animal to bite in self-defense.

 Ferrets are also natural predators and may pose a threat to small animals such as rodents, birds, rabbits and kittens.
-“Our cat Phoebe had a beautiful litter of six-week-old kittens.
-It was so much fun to watch them wrestle and tumble with the ferrets,” says Sally Hines, a ferret owner from Tinley Park, IL.
-“When we brought in a new ferret, we never imagined he would be any different.
-Five minutes into playtime, we discovered that he’d killed two of the kittens.”
-However, ferrets will frequently do very well with adult dogs and cats, although some dogs, and even cats, are bred to hunt small, furry critters.
+However, ferrets will frequently do very well with adult dogs and cats, although the interaction between the pets should be closely monitored.
 Constant supervision must be provided during playtime or when introducing ferrets to other family members, human or animal.